"I look like Frankenstein, mommy," Laila Anderson told her mother, Heather, after getting 65 stitches in her head.

 "He came in and said, 'Look how many scars I have, and I don't have one as cool as that.
 [Alexander] Steen doesn't have any teeth, and look at him!
 And we're tough guys, so you're a part of that club; you're a tough guy now.' and it just changed her whole attitude and her whole outlook on things," Heather recalled.

 A brain biopsy was just one of the countless procedures 10-year-old Laila underwent over a period of 14 months while doctors tried to diagnose her.
-It would later be confirmed that she had HLH, a disease so rare that it has only been identified in 15 other children in the world.
+It would later be confirmed that she had a rare disease called HLH.
+Her particular diagnosis has only been identified in 15 other children in the world.
 In October, Laila started chemotherapy and, following that, will require a stem cell transplant.
 But first they need to find a bone marrow donor match.

 On Nov.
 19 when the Blues host the Los Angeles Kings, the team will also be allowing fans to sign up for the Be the Match registry.
 The organization will have a table in the concourse outside Portal 15 where fans can register to receive a swab kit mailed to them.
 Fans who are unable to make it to the game can also register online.
 The Anderson family and Be the Match hope to not only find a bone marrow donor for Laila during the registration drive, but for other kids who need one as well.